 It manages steep drops better than does the Blender; the long stroke forks absorbing the ‘big hit’ when arriving at the bottom of the occasional vertical descent without a round-out.
 It goes up (less steep) climbs much more easily than the Blender, partly because of its greater range of gears and the increased grip from the larger tyres.
 Fourth gear on the Scout is approximately equivalent to first on my geared-down Blender.

 Lastly, it goes where you point it with much less tendency to veer off sideways too suddenly for the rider to react and maintain balance.

 For more photos of the Scout, see my sub-page MTB.

 20th century Fauss, my review of the motorcycle racing movie Little Fauss and Big Halsy, 1970

 Motocross in miniature: Building Joël Robert’s Suzuki motocross bike of 1970 in 1/12th scale

-Mr Moto Cross — My Revell 1/12th scale Husqvarna motocross bike
+Mr Moto Cross — my second Revell 1/12th scale Husqvarna motocross bike; built in 2017